If there’s no use risk, then no problem! That's what most directives indicate, however, users are unpredictable.

 This is a good place to start when no human factors have been completed.
 Look for ways in which the device design meets these published industry standards and record them as part of the overall human factors effort.
 Another bench-top human factors methodology can include conducting a heuristic analysis or expert review.
 This methodology, is intended to uncover areas of improvement for optimum usability and assesses user interactions at all touch points.

-The Application of Human Factors Starts with Design and good design starts with knowledge of the user (their capabilities, education, training and disciplinary bias) along with a clear understanding of the use context (environmental conditions and circumstances which impact device use).
+The Application of Human Factors Starts with Design and good design starts with knowledge of the user (their capabilities, education, training and disciplinary bias) along with a clear understanding of the use context (environmental conditions and circumstances that impact device use).

-Often, medical device companies have a key users or clinical advisors that they have partnered with in order to advance the design, this is another opportunity to gain valuable insights regarding overall usability during the design process.
-These user interactions and design evaluations should be documented and presented as historic reference to the application of human factors in a final submission for agency approval.
+Often, medical device companies have key users or clinical advisors that they have partnered with in order to advance the design, this is another opportunity to gain valuable insights regarding overall usability during the design process.
+These user interactions and design evaluations should be documented and presented as historic references to the application of human factors in a final submission for agency approval.

 Ultimately, use-related hazards and risks must be identified through all preliminary analyses and to the extent possible designed out, reduced in likelihood or in the severity of harm (FDA 2016).
 Design modifications to the user interface, making it easier for the user to do the right task and harder for them to do the wrong one, is the best approach in demonstrating the application of human factors.
 Where this is not possible, the use of alarms, alerts, labeling, training and the instructions for use (IFU) may be effective.